German stocks - Factors to watch on July 31

 GERMAN ECONOMIC DATA

-June retail sales dropped 1.5 pct m/m and were down 2.8 percent y/y.
+June monthly retail sales up 1.3 pct m/m, up 0.4 pct y/y in real terms.
+The mid-range forecast of analysts polled by Reuters was for retail sales to rise by 1.0 percent month-on-month and to climb by 0.8 percent year-on-year.

-July unemployment due at at 0755 GMT.
-Rate seen at seasonally-adjusted 6.8 pct, total seen at non-seasonally adjusted 2.9 million.
+July unemployment figures Chg, seasonally adjusted, due at 0755 GMT, seen at -5k.

 EUROPEAN FACTORS TO WATCH